-In ERGP opinion food delivery should be considered as a postal service as long as is not merely the routing of an item from a sender to an addressee.
+In ERGP opinion food delivery should be considered a postal service as it is not merely the routing of an item from a sender to an addressee, but it includes also the sorting activity.
 One of the elements that should be clarified in the future regulatory framework is whether the sorting activity done digitally by the online platform could be considered as a postal activity.